seL4/docs/CAmkESInternals.md

 ```

 Looking at the code, it appears the endpoint will be allocated twice, as
-both sides of the connection will call alloc_obj.
+both sides of the connection will call `alloc_obj`.
 Digging deeper into
-the implementation of alloc_obj, we see it calls a function called
+the implementation of `alloc_obj`, we see it calls a function called
-guard. guard is a bit of a misnomer.
+`guard`. `guard` is a bit of a misnomer.
 A more appropriate name might be
-allocate_unless_already_allocated.
+`allocate_unless_already_allocated`.
 It checks whether there's already
 an object by the given name, returns the object if it exists, otherwise
 allocates and returns it.